ivandelaroca/Azure-Text-Upload/README.md

 <img src="https://imgur.com/SET4bBb.png" height="80%" width="80%" alt="Azure Resource Group Steps"/>
 <br />
 <br />
-In the settings menu, ensure that 'Plain Text' is selected.
+In the settings menu, ensure that "Plain Text" is selected.
 Once confirmed, save your changes.
 You may then rename the document as desired and save it to your preferred location.<br/>
 <img src="https://imgur.com/oZ5GgHk.png" height="80%" width="80%" alt="Azure Resource Group Steps"/>
 <br />
 <br />